-Alternative 2 Moderate and Severe Noise Impacts Without N Without Mitigation With Noise Barriers Zones and Barriers Subsection Moderate Severe Moderate Severe Moderate Severe San Jose Diridon Station Approach 73 0 73 0 73 0 Monterey Corridor 327 46 186 0 186 0 Morgan Hill and Gilroy 1,407 (1,403) 2 598 (606) 497 (493) 86 (94) 497 (493) 86 (94) Pacheco Pass 4 10 (11) 4 10 (11) 4 10 (11) San Joaquin Valley 33 (31) 101 (103) 34 (32) 99 (101) 34 (32) 99 (101) Total 1 1,844 (1,838) 755 (766) 794 (788) 195 (206) 794 (788) 195 (206)
+Alternative 2 Moderate and Severe Noise Impacts Without Mitigation With N With Nois Zones and Barriers Subsection Moderate Severe Moderate Severe Moderate Severe San Jose Diridon Station Approach 73 0 73 0 73 0 Monterey Corridor 327 46 186 0 186 0 Morgan Hill and Gilroy 1,407 598 497 86 497 86 Pacheco Pass 4 9 4 9 4 9 San Joaquin Valley 33 99 33 99 33 99 Total 1 1,844 752 793 194 793 194

-1The total numbers of impacts shown as benefitted in Table 3.4-24 are not the same as the difference between the numbers in this table with and without mitigation because, while mitigation will reduce noise effects, it may not eliminate them entirely.
+1 The total numbers of impacts shown as benefitted in Table 3.4-24 are not the same as the difference between the numbers in this table with and without mitigation because, while mitigation would reduce noise effects, it may not eliminate them entirely.
 Thus, a reduced impact may still qualify as a residual moderate or severe impact.

 Table 3.4-30 shows noise impacts for Alternative 3 under the same mitigation conditions.
-In the San Jose Diridon Station Approach Subsection with and without the DDV, no noise barriers were found to be cost-effective and eliminating horn noise would not affect the number of projected noise impacts because there are no at-grade crossings.
+In the San Jose Diridon Station Approach Subsection, no noise barriers were found to be cost-effective and eliminating horn noise would not affect the number of projected noise impacts because there are no at-grade crossings.
 In the Monterey Corridor Subsection, noise barriers would eliminate 46 severe noise impacts, and no additional severe noise impacts would be eliminated with Quiet Zones.
-In the Morgan Hill and Gilroy Subsection with and without the TDV, no noise barriers were found to be cost-effective, and no severe noise impacts would be eliminated with Quiet Zones.
-In the Pacheco Pass Subsection with and without the TDV, no noise barriers are recommended and there is no horn noise.
-In the San Joaquin Valley Subsection with and without the TDV, noise barriers included in BIO-MM#80 will eliminate two severe noise impacts on individuals sleeping at overnight parking areas at Los Banos and Volta Wildlife Areas, and there is no horn noise.
+In the Morgan Hill and Gilroy Subsection, no noise barriers were found to be cost-effective, and no severe noise impacts would be eliminated with Quiet Zones.
+In the Pacheco Pass Subsection, no noise barriers are recommended and there is no horn noise.
+In the San Joaquin Valley Subsection, no noise barriers are recommended and there is no horn noise.

-Alternative 3 Moderate and Severe Noise In Without N Mitigation With Nois e Barriers With Quiet Noise E Subsection Moderate Severe Moderate Severe Moderate Severe San Jose Diridon Station Approach 73 0 73 0 73 0 Monterey Corridor 226 46 85 0 65 0 Morgan Hill and Gilroy 498 (511) 2 65 (73) 498 (511) 65 (73) 461 (474) 65 (73)
+Alternative 3 Moderate and Severe Noise Impacts

+Without I litigation tion With Noise Barriers With Quiet Zones and Noise Barriers

+Subsection Moderate Severe Moderate Severe Moderate Severe

+San Jose Diridon Station Approach 73 0 73 0 73 0

+Monterey Corridor 226 46 85 0 65 0

+Morgan Hill and Gilroy 498 65 498 65 461 65

+Pacheco Pass 4 9 4 9 4 9

+San Joaquin Valley 33 99 33 99 33 99

+Total 1 834 219 693 173 636 173